Easter Dirt Cake is a no bake Easter dessert with a creamy center and sweet topping. Indulge your sweet tooth with this twist on the classic.

 Instead of using green sprinkles, you can make edible grass by combining green food dye with coconut flakes.
 Just put some coconut flakes into a bowl, add a drop of food dye, and mix with the spoon or fork until food dye has evenly coated all of the flakes.

 Yes!
-Skip the Oreo crust and just use the pudding mixture in a dessert cup, top with Oreo crumbs and decorate.
+Skip the Oreo crust and just use the pudding/cream cheese mixture in a dessert cup, top with Oreo crumbs and decorate.
 I like to use these little sundae cups.